neem-41/AirCanvas/README.md

 To use the application, please make sure that you have OpenCV and MediaPipe are installed in your computer.
 On a bash terminal this can be easily done with the following code:

-python -m pip install opencv
+python -m pip install opencv </br>
-python -m pip install mediapipe
+python -m pip install mediapipe</br>

 The save.dat file is an example of what a saved workspace looks like and the image is an example of a saved workspace as an image.

-To use the program, download all the files, install the packages and simply run python AirCanvas.py in python
+To use the program, download all the files, install the packages and simply run </br>
+python AirCanvas.py in python